Aggression and Impulsive Behaviors after a Traumatic Brain Injury

 However, the individual should be allowed choices and control, so long as it is safe (16).
 Should aggression or impulsive behaviors occur, caretakers will be equipped with effective strategies to de-escalate (16).
 Most importantly, seek to praise good behavior (16).

 Caretaker burnout can be severe.
-Caretakers should also take heed to prioritizing their health and needs as well (16).
+Caretakers should also prioritize their health and needs (16).
 Rotating caretakers, taking time for personal needs, and enjoying their time away from the individual would allow for long-term success.

 Ask yourself...